Cancel anytime

 History and Background

-Founded in 1850 as an express mail business in Buffalo, New York, American Express evolved into a travel and financial services giant.
-It introduced the traveler's cheque in 1891 and the charge card in 1958, revolutionizing the way people travel and spend.
+American Express was founded in 1850 as an express mail business in Buffalo, New York.
+It evolved into providing financial services, introducing the first traveler's cheques in 1891 and launching its charge card in 1958.

 Core Business Areas

-- Global Consumer Services Group: Provides a range of charge and credit cards, travel services, and lifestyle benefits to consumers worldwide.
+- Global Consumer Services Group: Provides a range of charge and credit card products and services to consumers globally.
+Revenue is derived from merchant discount revenue, card fees, and interest income.

-- Global Commercial Services: Offers payment and expense management solutions for small businesses, mid-sized companies, and large corporations.
+- Global Commercial Services Group: Offers payment and expense management solutions to small businesses, mid-sized companies, and large corporations globally.
+Revenue is derived from merchant discount revenue, card fees, and interest income.

 Leadership and Structure